Alert Source Discuss

 Rationale

-The bitlist approach provides a flexible means to represent and retain block data with support for data locality, especially as nodes probabilistically retain certain shards.
-This mechanism aligns with the pruning proposed in EIP-4444, while ensuring that historical data spans remain available across the network.
+The bitmask approach provides a flexible means to represent and retain block data while committing to future spans.
+This mechanism aligns with the pruning proposed in EIP-4444, while ensuring that historical and future data spans remain available across the network.

-The bitlist approach is already used in the Consensus Layer for attestation subnets, making it a familiar and efficient method for representing data spans.
-Additionally, communicating shards this way is broadly used in many distributed systems, making it a natural fit for Ethereum.
+A similar bitlist approach is already used in the Consensus Layer for attestation subnets, making it a familiar and efficient method for representing data spans.
+Additionally, committing to future spans ensures better predictability and stability for data locality.

 Backwards Compatibility